ni1o1/transbigdata/README.md

 **Main Functions**

 `TransBigData` is a Python package developed for transportation spatio-temporal big data processing, analysis and visualization. `TransBigData` provides fast and concise methods for processing common transportation spatio-temporal big data such as Taxi GPS data, bicycle sharing data and bus GPS data. `TransBigData` provides a variety of processing methods for each stage of transportation spatio-temporal big data analysis.
 The code with `TransBigData` is clean, efficient, flexible, and easy to use, allowing complex data tasks to be achieved with concise code.
+For some specific types of data, `TransBigData` also provides targeted tools for specific needs, such as extraction of Origin and Destination(OD) of taxi trips from taxi GPS data and identification of arrival and departure information from bus GPS data.

 **Technical Features**